-Baslow Edge is open 24 hours a day.
+Baslow Edge is open all day, every day.

-However, we would not recommend visiting after dark as as it can be dangerous.
+However, I would not recommend visiting after dark as as it can be dangerous.

 You are probably best avoiding weekends and the school holidays if you prefer quiet walks, as Baslow Edge is very popular with families.

 Although this is not one of the busiest walks in the Peak District and does not get as crowded as some.